Lesley Riddoch with a copy of 'The Scotswoman'. From 'The Scotsman' archive, used with kind permission.

 On 21 July 1969, for example, it reported American tragedy and triumph on its front page with coverage of both the Apollo moon landings and the Chappaquiddick incident.

 'The Scotsman' produced a commemorative copper plate of this cover in recognition of its importance.
-On loan from the newspaper, this is one of the exhibits in the Library's display.
+On loan from the newspaper, this was one of the exhibits in the Library's display.